 If you have Medical Assistance or MinnesotaCare, your health insurance needs to be renewed annually.
 Visit Renew My Coverage for more information.

-Apply for county programs that serve people with disabilities
+Apply for county programs that help pay for basic needs

 Check specific program guidelines for requirements.